calumdavey/calumdavey.oldsite/_posts/2019-06-01-nonEUmigration.md

 Observatory estimates the non-EU foreign-born population in the UK in 2017 was [5,677,000](https://migrationobservatory.ox.ac.uk/resources/briefings/migrants-in-the-uk-an-overview/), the 'missing' are 31% of the total non-EU population that would be living in the UK had there been no EU expansion in 2004.
-In other words: the non-EU-born population of the UK in 2017 would have been 45% higher than it was.
+In other words: the conventional-migrant population of the UK in 2017 would have been 45% higher than it was.
 (N.B. this is a slight over-estimate since the Migration Observatory figure for 2017 doesn't include nationals of countries that joined the EU in 2004 and in our counterfactual scenario they would count as having arrived through conventional means.
 This could be fixed by adding the number of migrants who would have come to the UK from those countries by conventional means to the denominator.)

 This is a crude analysis, and a very rough estimate.
 There are of course assumptions, such as that the economy would have grown at the same rate, which could affect